Numbers 4:21–7:89; Judges 13:2–25; Ephesians 1:1–23

-The Lord make his face to shine upon you, and be gracious to you;
+The LORD make His face shed light upon you, and be gracious to you;

-The Lord lift up his countenance upon you, and give you peace.
+The LORD lift up His face unto you, and give you peace.

 To impart this blessing, the priests lift their hands with palms outstretched and facing downwards.